Electoral Boards and the General Registrar they hire are responsible for managing the voting process, both absentee and in-person at polling places

-The Electoral Board has the authority to fire the General Registrar before their four-year term has expired.
+However, the Electoral Board has the authority to fire the General Registrar before their term has expired.
 The Fairfax County Electoral Board fired its General Registrar in May, 2018, just two weeks before the primary election.
 The firing was triggered by the registrar's refusal to comply with board direction to process voter registration updates received from the Virginia Department of Motor Vehicles.

 The registrar was concerned that the printed version of the updates were not consistent with the information which voters had submitted electronically or at the Department of Motor Vehicles, and had added information beyond the address change request.
 He notified 5,000 voters who had moved to Fairfax County that that had to fill out paper registration forms before they would be registered to vote, in order to ensure the integrity of the information in the database.
 The Virginia Department of Elections contended that the data was accurate and the process used by registrars to print reports created the problem.

 The Fairfax County Electoral Board vote was 3-0, so both Republican and Democratic members agreed to the termination.